hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-subscriptions.md

 - You know how to make GraphQL subscriptions

-Now that you're comfortable with the basics of using GraphQL, let's start integrating GraphQL APIs with an app!
+Now that you're comfortable with the basics of using GraphQL, let's see how the servers and clients are structured.